 How did this happen?

 It happened by stealth.
 Once upon a time, nurses received a grant and worked four hours a day in hospitals getting experience while they studied.
 Now, a nurse requires a nursing degree that costs about £9,000 a year on a three year course.
 Unless nurses live at home with mum and dad, they will need a further £12,000 a year to meet the average cost of living.

 Many young people from low income families were terrified at the thought of coming out of nursing school with £60,000 of debt and avoided the profession.
 That didn’t matter so much before Covid-19 because the Government had been able to poach trained nurses from the Philippines, Indonesia and the European Union.

 This was jolly clever.
-The money saved on training nurses in the UK, training in general, in hugely increased university fees, could now be given back to the people in tax cuts.
+The money saved on training nurses in the UK, plus cash from hugely increased university fees, could now be given back to the people in tax cuts.

 On the other hand, the person earning £100,000 a year – heads of hospital trusts, university chancellors, newspaper editors, police chiefs, most Members of Parliament – will have an extra £2,000 a year from their tax cut.
 That’s enough to have a winter holiday or buy an electric bike and save the environment.

 The Dominic Cummings Brexit-winning slogan Take Back Control was assumed by working people to mean that they were taking back control from the unanswered telephones and distant institutions that ignored their run down schools, lack of jobs, hospital waiting lists, broken roads, food banks, and all those things that weave together to create what we think of as society.